m1lt0n/dead_simple_authorization/README.md

 end
 ```

+Note that the Policy objects are instantiated with user and resource, so in this case user holds the user passed to the can? or authorize methods and resource a Post instance.
 That's it!
 Now, by including DeadSimpleAuthorization::Helpers in a controller for example, we can check permissions with either can? or authorize method this way:

 ```ruby
 can?(current_user, :update, post)